Descanonge/tomate/docs/source/coord.rst

   boundaries of the selection.
 If the day of one of the selection bounds is not present in the coordinate, the next (or previous) whole day is taken.

-The units is here mandatory, and must comply to CF metadata conventions (*ie* be of the form `<time units> since <reference time>`).
+The units are here mandatory, and must comply to CF metadata conventions (*ie* be of the form `<time units> since <reference time>`).
 This class relies on the `cftime <https://github.com/Unidata/cftime>`__ package.
 `cftime.datetime` objects are always used in favor of python built-in 'datetime'.